Transportation of Hazardous Materials

 - Planning should start early when it comes to the transportation of hazardous items because getting the permits and other documents can take quite a while.
 Book the shipment at least two weeks in advance, as you will need prior approval from the operating carrier to ship your hazardous goods.

-- The danger associated with the handling and shipping of hazardous materials make it crucial to label your freight carefully and accordingly.
+- The danger associated with the handling and shipping of hazardous materials makes it crucial to label your freight carefully and accordingly.
 Collect the correct stickers and labels, and attach them so they’re clearly visible on the outer and inner packaging.
 Make sure also, that all unnecessary and irrelevant labels are removed from the outer packaging, to prevent any confusion.
 The cargo’s danger level and risk should also be indicated using the United Nations (UN) number or the International Maritime Dangerous Goods (IMDG) code.

 The Role of Freight Forwarders in Hazardous-Material Shipping

 If your business is new to shipping hazardous goods or materials, it will pay to seek the help of a reputable freight forwarder.
 Ideally, you should look for a forwarder that specializes in handling the types of goods you plan to ship.

 Your forwarder can help you identify which rules and laws apply to your freight, provide and complete the appropriate documents, and ensure your goods are packaged and labeled correctly.
 The forwarder’s staff may also be able to recommend the best carriers to use for your shipments and seek out affordable freight rates inclusive of hazardous-goods handling costs.

 For example, at Shipa Freight, our compliance engine software will help you to prepare your cargo in accordance with your international legal obligations.
 We also have an expert team on hand around the clock to answer your questions and provide shipping guidance.